jonjonsonjr/test-docs/README.md

   components of CCL to manage the state of a video-centric application.

 - `VideoCastNotificationService`
-  - A local service that allows notifications to appear when needed beyond the availability of the main application.
+  - A local service that allows notifications to appear beyond the availability of the main application.

 - `MiniController`
   - A compound control that provides a Mini-Controller for the client.